ericfrederich/smlinux/README.md

 You can also use this option to rebuild after you apply patches or edit your source or source assets like actors manually.

+Note --config is only needed if CONFIG=0 in your config file, otherwise it will come up automatically.

 Note --updatehd only needs to be applied if UpdateHD=0 in config file, and what was initally installed with the InstallHD option has changed/updated since you last built, or if you wish to add HD add-ons to an existing build that doesn't have them.

 If you want to save your existing build, rename it (anything) before running the update, for example:

 	mv ~/sm64pc/build/us_pc ~/sm64pc/build/firstbuild

+Note smlinux automatically stores one previous build by adding the suffix .old to its foldername (and restores it if your update fails to build.

 ## **How to I configure options like controllers, camera, rumble, etc?**
 *only applies to sm64pc/sm64ex fork*